Mega Man Battle Network 2: Plot

-Three months following the events of the first game, and two months following the events of Network Transmission, the world is in a time of peace following the defeat of the organization known as WWW (World Three).
+Three months following the events of the first game, and two months following the events of Mega Man Network Transmission, the world is in a time of peace following the defeat of the organization known as WWW (World Three).
 However, NetCrime, perpetrated by a new NetMafia organization known as Gospel, is on the rise.
-Once again Lan Hikari and his NetNavi MegaMan.EXE become involved and work to defeat Gospel's plot to destroy society.
+Once again, Lan Hikari and his digital NetNavi, MegaMan.EXE, become involved and work to defeat Gospel's plot to destroy society.

 NetNavi Operators are given the chance to become City NetBattlers, a lesser form of an Official NetBattler, which Lan does, allowing him to travel around the world, both in cyberspace and in real life.
 In doing so, Lan stops Gospel's attempts to collect four particularly powerful computer programs, called SuperPrograms, on numerous occasions.
 However, Gospel is eventually successful and uses these programs, in combination with computer bugs, to construct a SuperNavi of immense power.
 This Navi is a duplication of Bass.EXE, who appeared in the original game as a hidden boss and who plays a larger role in later games.
 However, after fighting MegaMan, the Bass copy destabilizes and transforms into a gigantic, wolf-shaped super multibug organism.

 The energy needed to create this Navi causes unusual radiation, blending the Net and the real world together.
 This radiation eventually paralyzes Lan, effectively making him incapable of operating MegaMan; however the latter puts the two into Full-Synchro so that Lan may control MegaMan by thought and emotion, similar in concept to the final confrontation of the original game.
 During the final battle, it is revealed that the leader of Gospel is Sean Obihiro, a child who felt neglected by and resentful of society after his parents died in a plane crash.
 After defeating the Multibug Organism, Lan promises to be the boy's friend after he has paid for his crimes.
-After the credits, The real Bass is seen destroying copies of himself, and shows anger toward the human that made them.
+After the credits, the real Bass is seen destroying copies of himself, and shows anger toward the human that made them.
 He swears to exact his revenge on the humans and then disappears.